Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 OutputBuffer (output_buffer.py)

-Represents the pixel-based output, where rasterized images are stored.
+Represents the pixel-based output, where rasterised images are stored.

 Attributes:
 - width: int: Width of the output buffer.